 - There is a lack of vaccines and even treatments for new diseases.
 During the 12-year period, nine brand new disease organisms spread by the bites of mosquitoes or ticks were discovered or introduced into the U.S. The study included data on 16 different insect transmitted diseases.

 - For ticks, the number of deer hosts that are part of the disease cycle have increased thanks to suburban reforestation.
 Likewise, predators that kept smaller host animals such as mice and birds in check have decreased.
-These secondary hosts that are crucial to the disease cycle are difficult to find, treat, or eliminate as part of a control program.
+These secondary hosts that are crucial to the disease cycle are difficult to find, treat, or eliminate.

 - The local and state health departments and mosquito control agencies that bear the primary responsibility for responding to disease outbreaks are underfunded and can’t keep up with the increased need.